ocapn/ocapn/draft-specifications/Model.md

 >
 > What are tagged values for? https://github.com/ocapn/ocapn/issues/52

-Tagged values are equal or equivalent for the purposes of [Pass Invariant Equality](#pass-invariant-equality) if the tag and value are equivalent, transitively.
+Tagged values are equal or Equal for the purposes of [Pass Invariant Equality](#pass-invariant-equality) if the tag and value are Equal, transitively.

 # Reference (Capability)